Extended Hodge Theory for Fibred Cusp Manifolds: Introduction

 The next theorem relates ``extended" weighted $L^2$ harmonic forms for the same metrics to groups coming from intersection cohomology of $X$.
 This theorem is a generalisation of Proposition 6.16 from \cite{Me-aps}, which considers the case when $c=0$ and $f=0$, that is, the fibre $F$ is trivial, and refines the theorem from \cite{aps1} that says relative and absolute cohomology of a manifold with boundary may be represented by subspaces of extended harmonic forms on the associated manifold with infinite cylindrical end.

-\begin{thm} Let $X$ be an $n$ dimensional pseudomanifold with a smooth singular stratum, $B$, and and assume the fibre $F$ of the link bundle over $B$ has dimension $f$.
+\begin{thm} Let $X$ be an $n$ dimensional pseudomanifold with a smooth singular stratum, $B$, and assume the fibre $F$ of the link bundle over $B$ has dimension $f$.
 Endow $M=X - B$ with a metric, $g_{fc}$, that is an admissible perturbation of a geometrically flat fibred cusp metric.
-Then the space of extended weighted $L^2$ harmonic forms on $M$ for a product-type fibred cusp metric decomposes into three pieces
+Then the space of extended weighted $L^2$ harmonic forms on $M$ decomposes into three pieces

 where the sums here are vector space direct sums.
 We can naturally interpreted this space in terms of intersection cohomology of $X$ through the following isomorphisms:

 and

 \end{thm}